amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(log n) - Logarithmic time

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cCPOayp1vek?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Logarithmic time complexities usually apply to algorithms that divide problems in half every time.
 For instance, let's say that we want to look for a book in a dictionary.
 As you know, this book has every word sorted alphabetically.
-If are looking for a word, then there are at least two ways to do it:
+If you are looking for a word, then there are at least two ways to do it:

 Algorithm A:

-1. Start at the firts page of the book and go word by word until you find what you are looking for.
+1. Start on the first page of the book and go word by word until you find what you are looking for.

 Algorithm B:

 1. Open the book in the middle and check the first word on it.
 1. If the word that you are looking for is alphabetically more significant, then look to the right.
 Otherwise, look in the left half.
-1. Divide the reminder in half again, and repeat step #2 until you find the word you are looking for.
+1. Divide the remainder in half again, and repeat step #2 until you find the word you are looking for.

 Which one is faster?
 The first algorithms go word by word _O(n)_, while the algorithm B split the problem in half on each iteration _O(log n)_.
 This 2nd algorithm is a **binary search**.